CDRT/mk_docs/docs/guides/sus/ur_az_blob.md

 *Author: Philip Jorgensen*

+!!! info ""
-?>System Update v5.07.0110 and later supports Blob storage access via HTTPS
+   System Update v5.07.0110 and later supports Blob storage access via HTTPS

 When it comes to managing a centralized Update Retriever repository, challenges arise with widely distributed environments.
 This is where leveraging a cloud storage solution can bring value.